-3.1.3.2 Regional Paratransit
+3.1.3.2 Special Commuter Services

-There are several paratransit operations serving the study area including the Napa Valley Commute Club and the Valley of the Moon Commute Club.
+There are two special commuter services serving the study area including the Napa Valley Commute Club and the Valley of the Moon Commute Club.
 The Napa Valley Commute Club is a non-profit organization that offers commuters peak direction morning and evening service between Napa Valley and San Francisco.
 The morning service boards passengers at three locations in the City of Napa and drops them off at 15 stops in San Francisco including Fremont Street between Mission and Howard Streets.
 Evening service boards passengers at the Transbay Terminal's street level crescent loading area on Mission Street.
 Approximately 50 passengers ride the service's single coach bus during both morning and evening service.
 Membership is \$170 per calendar month.
 For infrequent riders, the cost is \$8.00 one-way or \$13.00 round-trip.
+As of March 2001, the Napa Valley Commute Club operates one southbound and one northbound trip during the peak period.

 Valley of the Moon Commute Club is a member run club, which carries North Bay commuters between Sonoma Valley and San Francisco.
 In San Francisco, stops are made along Mission Street at First, Jessie, Fourth, and Sixth Streets.
 Monthly subscriptions are \$135.
+As of October 2002, the Valley of the Moon Commute Club operates two southbound and two northbound trips during the peak periods.